tonypilz/TypeBasedEnum/README.md

     return std::visit([](auto  e_){ return case_(e_); },e);
 }
 ```
 Note that the type `Value` must contain all types.
 If a type is not included in `Value` it cannot be used in combination with it.
-Also note that `case_()` functions must be provied for all types in order to have successful compilation.
+Also note that `case_()` functions must be provied for all types contained in `Value` in order to have successful compilation.

 ### If Statement